marcoverpas/EAEPE_summer_school_2024/README.md

 # 17th EAEPE Summer School [work in progress]

 This repository includes the material prepared for the [17th EAEPE Summer School, Rome, 1-4 July](https://eaepe.org/?page=events&side=summer_school&sub=eaepe_summer_school).
-Specifically, it contains the `R` files that replicate the excercises made in the late morning session of Tuesday (2 July).
+Specifically, it contains the `R` files that replicate the exercises made in the late morning session of Tuesday (2 July).

 ## Table of Contents